 E-3 is similar to H-1B, but is for specialty occupation workers who are citizens of Australia.
 Unlike the H-1B which is usually limited to 6 years, there is no maximum stay for E-3 status, although it is granted for a maximum of 2 years at a time.

 E-3 status is not appropriate for tenured or tenure-track positions due to its strictly temporary nature.
+(It does not allow for dual intent.)
 Persons who are ineligible for H-1B or other employment based visas because they are subject to the J-1 2-year home residence rule can be granted the E-3 visa/status.

 See the Visa Options for Employment Eligibility chart for a comparison to other visa types.